 information from the outside.

 What a wonderful thing, to be conscious!
-I wonder what
+I wonder what the

-in New Jersey do?
+people in New Jersey do?

 [We]will in the end have to admit that some things can only be grasped up to a certain point, and that Nature always retains behind her something problematic which it is impossible to fathom with our inadequate human faculties.